-If you want to keep your skin summer-soft and supple during the cold months of winter, the following winter skincare tips can help you look and feel better no matter how much Jack Frost is nipping at your nose.
+If you want to keep your skin summer-soft throughout the winter, the following winter skincare tips can help you look and feel better during the coldest months of the year

 10 Winter Skincare Tips You Shouldn’t Live Without